openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput.md

 Here, the overall application inference rate can be significantly improved with the right performance configuration.
 Also, if the model is not already memory bandwidth-limited, the associated increase in latency is not linearly dependent on the number of requests executed in parallel.

-With the OpenVINO there are two major means of increasing the throughput by running the multiple requests simultaneously: **batching** and "**streams**", explained in this document.
+With the OpenVINO there are two major means running the multiple requests simultaneously: **batching** and "**streams**", explained in this document.
 * Your application may send explicitly batched requests to the OpenVINO
    * Yet different devices behave differently with the batch sizes.
 The optimal batch size depends on the model, inference precision and other factors.
 * Streams doesn't require the explicit application logic to collect the data, as they don't execute in a lock step, as explained in the next section